-Disability pensions are payable abroad if all gainful activity has ceased
+Disability pensions are payable abroad if all gainful activity has ceased.

-Survivor pension: The deceased was qualified for a pension, was a pensioner at the time of death, or died as a result of a work injury or an occupational disease.
+Survivor pension: The deceased received or was entitled to receive an old-age or disability pension at the time of death, or died as a result of a work injury or an occupational disease.
+For an orphan's pension, the deceased must have been covered for at least half the required coverage period for a disability pension.